All-Weather Shelters for Dogs & Cats

 The dog house project is featured in our book “Out of the Cold” which has been translated into seven languages and counting.

 You can make your own dog house by downloading these simple step-by-step instructions.

 Need a list of materials?
-Check out this list or use our handy calculator.
+Check out this chart.